robseb/rsyocto/doc/guides/1_Booting.md

 This guide shows how to install *rsYocto* on a **SD Card** and boot it on a Terasic FPGA development Board.

 ## Create a bootable SD-Card
-1. Download the newest Image of *rsYocto* for your Board
+1. Download the newest Image for your Board
     + The final Images are located inside the **"release part"** of this Github repository
        ![Alt text](releasepart2.png?raw=true "relase part")